ivivanov18/NS-COIN-TRACK/README.md

   - Android: on the coins list, when I click on the star to make a coin favorite, the RadListView does not update to show the correct image (that the coin item has become a favorite).
 I need to scroll the list view downwards or upwards, and therefore make the element I clicked on disappear from the screen, in order the RadListView to update to the correct state (image showing the favorite picture).
 On the other side, the favorite list gets updated correctly to reflect the adding of the clicked coin to the favorite list.
 - RadListView does not updated on the Favorite Coins List Tab:
   - iOS: when a coin is clicked, the RadListView on the Favorite Coins List Tab, does not update.
 One need to scroll up and down to get it updated and it does always work.
+- RadListView: a problem also occurs with the update of the RadListView to reflect the new state of coin (added to favorite) when pullToRefresh="true" was added

 ## LESSONS LEARNT